DreadBoy/the-great-awakening/source/characters/index.md

 * Like... really likes women
 * More of a boob man
 * Just wants to see the world
-* Does not care about material possesions
+* Does not care about material possessions

 #### Backstory